-pqMessenger is interposed between pqChecker and a Java application.
+pqMessenger operate between pqChecker and a Java application.
 The application must act as a JMS server to which pqMessenger connects.
-It ensures communication between pqChecker and this application that can manage the setting of password content and their broadcast.
+It ensures communication between pqChecker and this application that can manage the settings of password content and their broadcast.

 When pqMessenger starts, it tries to connect to the JMS service using settings in the configuration file pqmessenger-config.properties: host and port parameters.
 If the connection fails, it waits for a configurable time and tries to connect again.
-The retry time is set at launch (pqmessenger.params file).
+The retry time is set in the boot script or (priority setting) in the setting file.

 If JMS server is running, connection success and pqMessenger continues running normally.
 It is able to adapt its behavior according to the availability of the JMS server.